-Alzheimer disease is a disorder of the brain.
-It leads to a loss of the ability to think, reason, and remember.
-It worsens over time and will lead to severe impairment.
-Alzheimer dementia is when the disorder has made it impossible for people to care for themselves.
+Alzheimer disease is a type of dementia.
+It leads to problems with memory, thinking, and behavior.
+It starts slowly and gets worse over time.
+Alzheimer dementia is when the disease makes it hard for people to take care of themselves.

 |Areas of the Brain Affected by Alzheimer Disease|

 |Copyright © Nucleus Medical Media, Inc.|

 It is more common in people who are 65 and older.
 It is also more common in people who have other families members who have it.
 Other things that may raise the risk are:

 - High blood pressure

 - High cholesterol

 Lifestyle habits that may raise the risk are: